RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

 3.5 Frameworks Required

-1. Pandas: is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+1. 🐼Pandas: is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

-2. NumPy: is a library for the Python programming language, adding support for large, multi- dimensional arrays and matrices, along with a large collection of high-level mathematical

-functions to operate on these arrays.
+2. 🔢NumPy: is a library for the Python programming language, adding support for large, multi- dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

-3. MatPlotLib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+4. 📊MatPlotLib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 Matplotlib is a library for making 2D plots of arrays in Python.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like wxPython, Qt, or GTK+.The Matplotlib code is